darrylayers/ProductivityPlus/README.md

 # ProductivityPlus
 Fall 2018 Capstone Project
-You can find the latest executable version of this program at http://austinayers.com/ProductivityPlus.zip Simply extract the contents to any directory.
+You can find the latest executable version of this program at http://austinayers.com/ProductivityPlus.zip Simply extract the contents (jar and resources folder) to your desktop and run.

 Library - Desc